garikcareer/garikcareer/README.md

     <!--   <a href="#"><img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width="350" height="200"/></a> -->
     <h1>About me </h1>
     <p>My name is Garik.
 I am full-stack software developer and graduated with two diplomas: a Bachelor of Science in Computer
         Science and an Associate in Science with Applied Computing from Rochester Institute of Technology.
-I was born deaf and use hearing aids to hear sounds.
-Speak English and Russian fluently.
-Also, I know sign language.
 I am passionate about working on solving problems, engineering projects, learning new software, and learning new topics.
 My software development skills that I have learned and worked with are provided below, and you can also find my contacts.</p>